Can Vitamin D impact testosterone?

 • Cardiovascular disease: Low testosterone and low vitamin D have each been associated with a higher risk of heart disease and stroke in observational studies, although cause and effect are not clear.
 Some data suggest that men with both low testosterone and low vitamin D may have worse cardiovascular profiles.[6]

 • Osteoporosis and fractures: Osteoporosis is weakening of the bones that increases fracture risk.
 Vitamin D deficiency reduces calcium absorption and bone strength, while low testosterone accelerates bone loss in men.
-Men with combined low testosterone vitamin D patterns are at higher risk for low bone density and fractures, especially after age 60.[1],[5]
+Men with combined low testosterone and low vitamin D patterns are at higher risk for low bone density and fractures, especially after age 60.[1],[5]

-• Depression and cognitive changes: Both low vitamin D and low testosterone have been linked in some studies to higher rates of depressed mood and slower thinking in older men, though results are not always consistent and other factors often play a role.,[6]
+• Depression and cognitive changes: Both low vitamin D and low testosterone have been linked in some studies to higher rates of depressed mood and slower thinking in older men, though results are not always consistent and other factors often play a role.[6]

 Limitations note: Many of these links come from observational studies, which can show associations but cannot prove that low vitamin D or low testosterone directly cause the condition.
 Men with chronic illness may spend less time outdoors, exercise less, and gain weight, all of which can lower both vitamin D and testosterone.
 Large trials testing whether vitamin D or testosterone treatment prevents these conditions are still ongoing or show mixed results.